 On Monday mornings I exercise.
 Actually I exercise everyday, so my clean hair is instantly a sweaty mess.
 I wear my hair in a high top knot with THESE HAIR TIES while I exercise to keep it out of my face.
 It still gets sweaty.
 Here’s how I handle that and revive my hair.

-I cover it while I shower (I use a headband but you can use a shower cap) and then let it down and spray with dry shampoo.
+I cover it while I shower (I use a headband like this but you can use a shower cap) and then let it down and spray with dry shampoo.
 I shared three of my favorites above.
-After letting the dry shampoo sit for 1-2 minutes, I rub through it with my finger tips, and then I use my Revlon one-step blow dryer on the “cool” setting and run it through my roots.
+After letting the dry shampoo sit for 1-2 minutes, I rub through it with my finger tips, and then I use my BondiBoost Blowout Brush on the “cool” setting and run it through my roots.
 This revives my hair, lifts my roots, and dries my hair after a workout.

 Once hair is dry and my roots are revived (that takes about 3 minutes), I curl my hair using my T3 Micro curling iron with the 1.25″ barrel.
 It creates really beautiful big curls.
 I used to use a really cheap curling iron, but recently upgraded.
 The cheap one works great too.